-Coverage of oral contraceptives is limited to generic medications.
+Coverage of oral contraceptives is limited to generic medications for the prevention of pregnancy.
 Brand name medications with a generic equivalent require Prior Authorization from the Pharmacy Benefits Manager.
 Without Prior Authorization, the brand name medication will not be a covered benefit and you are responsible for 100% of the cost of the medication with no reimbursement by the Plan.